Wyzetalk/full-stack-assesment/README.md

 ## Please use the following tools as part of your solution:

-* ReactJS
+* ReactJS / Angular
-* Typescript (optional)
+* Typescript
-* NodeJS/Express
+* NodeJS (with Express)

 ## What is expected?

-This assessment requires that you build a react + redux application with an express api middle layer to interface with the deezer API on the clients behalf.
+This assessment requires that you build a react (or angular) application with an express api middle layer to interface with the deezer API on the clients behalf.

 ### Optional Extras